 Exercise is vital in the management of AS — especially exercise that maintains movement of the spinal joints and strengthens the muscles in the back and neck.
 Swimming is often recommended as it exercises all of these joints and muscles.
 A physiotherapist can recommend an appropriate exercise regimen.
 Individuals with AS also need to have periods of rest and avoid exhaustion.

 Severe disability and deformity are unusual in AS but in cases where pain is extreme and deformities are disabling, surgery may be appropriate.
 Commonly this involves hip joint replacements.
 However, surgery to help straighten the spine may be required if curvature of the spine is severe.

 AS cannot be prevented but in most cases an independent life can be maintained.
 Research is continuing to try to understand the development of the disease so that in time a cure may be possible.
-For further information and support please contact your GP or practice nurse, or contact Arthritis New Zealand:
+For further information and support talk to your GP or practice nurse, or contact Arthritis New Zealand.

 Freephone: 0800 663 463